 To find your gross income per month, use this helpful tool on The Motley Fool that will help you determine whether or not you are living on less than 30%.

-If you are spending all of your waking hours working to support a lifestyle you can’t afford then it is definitely time to reconsider doing some major downsizing.
+If you are spending all of your waking hours working to support a lifestyle you can’t afford it’s definitely time to consider downsizing your home.
 Living a life bigger than one you can financially afford will only lead to disaster.

 The best way to determine if you are spending too much on your lifestyle is to go through the process of creating a simple budget for your family.
 My Fun Sized Budget Bundle is designed to do exactly that.
 You can create a basic budget, schedule debt payoff, plan smart shopping strategies and even save on vacation plans.
 See what’s in the budget bundle.